TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Porto wine - req fertilizer, losing money, 2 copies wine, +gold+food from village, town, feitoria lusotropicalism - req modern, req courthouse, +illiteracy, +harbour gold,food,gap per city

+--Mongolia--They Call Him Temujin silk road - req caravansary, cost gold, 3 copies silk, give and get more from trade routes uyghur script - req education, req courthouse, courthouse -gold-culture, -poverty -religious division tea road - req economics, losing money, 2 copies tea, land trade route bonus, land distance bonus seal-holding saints - req ideology, req holy city, cost faith, monastery in every city, monasteries +faith+culture mineral wealth - req atomic theory, cost gold, mines +prod, copies iron,coal,aluminium,uranium

+Mongolia naturally has bonuses the warfare and early religion, with the unique ability to sieze city states without war.
+I felt as if Mongolia fits their niche well already, and wanted to flesh out Genghis' other achievements in order to differentiate them from other warmongers.
+Since you can take cities without going to war with your neighbours, trade routes are slightly better for genghis than other warmongers.
+I wanted to build on this within the frame of Mongol history, hence the two trade route choices.
+The happiness from resources offsets conquering burdens and gives you some more diplomatic leverage.
+The monastery choice extends the religion theme (that is otherwise stand alone) later into the game, synergising with wide.
+The final choice is a production boost, helping grap strategic monopolies and of course covering unit and building costs.

 -----To Be Completed-----

 --Greece--